Announcement: Roku Live Streaming with Dacast

 Set-top boxes are drastically changing how people consume digital media, and major companies such as Apple, Google, and Amazon all sell devices to deliver digital media content from the Internet to compatible televisions (usually via HDMI cable).

-Forbes has described the industry as one with “tremendous growth potential,” and media analysts expect Internet connected set-top boxes to eventually replace traditional cable as the main source of media in many homes within the next decade.
+The industry has been described as one with “tremendous growth potential,” and media analysts expect Internet-connected set-top boxes to eventually replace traditional cable as the main source of media in many homes within the next decade.
 It’s predicted that about 40% of American homes will contain a set-top box by 2017.

 Roku is a digital media player set-top box designed to connect a television to the Internet and provide a modern interface for digital media consumption.
 Roku has sold more than 10 million devices in the U.S. alone, and millions more globally.